singhsupriya2819/VMware-Horizon-Cloud-Service-on-Microsoft-Azure/Exercise1.md

    - Type: **VMware Provided**

-   - Subdomain: Enter a name for subdomain.
+   - Subdomain: Enter a unique name for subdomain.

    - Broken URL: This will get created when you will add Subdomain name.